GaiaNet-AI/workshops/20241012-gosim/README.md

 ### The Llama-3-Groq LLM

-This LLM is fine-tuned from the Llama 3 8b for [ool calls.
+This LLM is fine-tuned from the Llama 3 8b for tool calls.
 You can use the `tools` JSON field [defined by OpenAI](https://platform.openai.com/docs/guides/function-calling) to pass available tools to the LLM, and send tool call results using the `tool` role in the conversation.

 |  Key | Value |
 | ------------- | ------------- |